 On the other hand, the battery’s electrolyte levels can dry out with repeated charging and barely any usage.

-So, disconnect the batteries, remove, and store them safely.
+So, disconnect the batteries, remove them, and store them safely.
 If you do that, you won’t have to replace it in the next season.

-If you are going to store your boat in a cool and dry place, such as your garage, you don’t have to remove the boat’s battery.
+If you store your boat in a cool and dry place like your garage, you don’t have to remove the boat’s battery.
 Just disconnect it and leave it on board.
-Or, keep them on the garage floor, so they hold more charge.
+Or, keep them on the garage floor so they hold more charge.

 Prevent Mold and Mildew

-When you store your boat for winters, the enclosed parts might develop humidity and lead to mold and mildew buildup.
+When you store your boat for winter, the enclosed parts might develop humidity and lead to mold and mildew buildup.

-To keep mold away from your boat, keep it well ventilated.
-You can use cowl ventilators, clamshell ventilators, and other devices for that.
+To keep mold away from your boat, keep it well-ventilated.
+You can use cowl ventilators, clamshell ventilators, and other devices.

 In addition to ventilators, you can also add an engine heater or any other low-temperature heater.